 However, if you follow me you will also know that I’m a dietitian.
 Which poses a bit of a conundrum, since many bundt cakes don’t exactly qualify as health nut food (good thing I preach everything in moderation).
 I decided to take my obsession to a new level and come up with some bundt cake recipes that were lighter and filled with healthier ingredients.
 Don’t get me wrong, this is still a ‘sometimes food’, but it is miles healthier for you versus the traditional cake recipes that are kicking around my granny’s recipe box.

 This is a beautiful moist cake that is easy to make and perfect to serve as a part of a Easter dinner or brunch, or simply for guests with a cup of tea.
 Full of citrus flavours, ricotta and olive oil, it really reminds me of something that would be served in the Mediterranean.
 I included links to my favourite bundt pans below just in case you feel like joining me in my bundt-pan-collecting journey!

-- Preheat the oven to 350F and spray a bundt pan with oil.
+Preheat the oven to 350F and spray a bundt pan with oil or cooking spray.

-- In a medium bowl, combine the remaining ingredients and mix together until smooth.
-Pour into the dry ingredients and mix with a whisk and/or rubber spatula until fully combined (don’t over-mix the batter).
+In a medium bowl, combine the remaining ingredients and mix together until smooth.
+Add the wet ingredients to the dry ingredients and mix with a whisk and/or rubber spatula until fully combined (don’t over-mix the batter).
 The batter will be quite thick.

 Spoon the batter into the prepared bundt pan, smooth the top with the back of a spoon to even it out, and bake for 40-45 minutes or until a toothpick inserted into the centre comes out clean with no crumbs.
 Remove from the oven and let the cake sit for 5-10 minutes before inverting onto a cooling rack.